-- All the values listed in enSuite under Parameters can be found in the Serv. display tab of the DL230 using the same path. - c) If necessary, unlock the SIM card (enter the PIN). - In the top part of the device window, open the path Parameters > Interfaces > Internal module > GSM and GPRS by clicking on the relevant plus signs and then select SIM card PIN. - Enter the SIM card PIN and then click on the Transfer changes to device icon at the top of the enSuite window. - d) Setting time windows for future data retrievals
+- All the values listed in enSuite under Parameters can be found in the Serv. display tab of the DL230 using the same path. - c) If necessary, unlock the SIM card (enter the PIN). - In the top part of the device window, open the path Parameters > Interfaces > Internal module > Cellular by clicking on the relevant plus signs and then select SIM card PIN. - Enter the SIM card PIN and then click on the Transfer changes to device icon the enSuite window. - d) Setting time windows for future data retrievals